ADVERTISING

 - 3 in the Aachen area

-The two young animals hatched in May 2025 are now reinforcing the wildlife population directly in front of Darmstadt's front door.
+The two young animals, which hatched in May 2025, are now increasing the wildlife population right on Darmstadt's doorstep.

 (Darmstadt - Red/PSD/DK)